 The good news is there are reliable ways to prevent hearing loss.
 Devices specific to many professions and hobbies exist so that doing your job or enjoying your favorite activities won’t cost you your hearing.
 Most solutions are easy to use and comfortable to wear so you can incorporate hearing loss prevention into your daily routine.

 Talk to us about hearing protection devices for any noisy environments where you work or play.
-Call us today at 907-268-4404
+Call or text us today at 907-268-4404

 Sounds That Can Damage Your Ears

 Industrial workplace noises, gunfire, loud music and other common, everyday sounds that are louder than 85 decibels can cause permanent hearing loss.
 Just how loud is 85 decibels?

 Take a look at these decibel ratings and permissible exposure times provided by the National Institute of Occupational Safety and Health and the Centers for Disease Control and Prevention (NIOSH/CDC).

 Intensities of Common Sounds in Decibels

 |Jazz Concert||91 dB||2 hours|

 |Ambulance Siren, inside driver window down||100 dB||15 minutes|